Wisdom Teeth

 • Cyst Formation: Impacted wisdom teeth can sometimes lead to cysts or tumors, damaging nearby bones and teeth.

-While not all wisdom teeth need to be removed, a thorough examination by a oral surgeon in Richardson, TX, is essential to determine if extraction is the best option for maintaining oral health.
+While not all wisdom teeth need to be removed, a thorough examination by our oral surgeon in Richardson, TX, is essential to determine if extraction is the best option for maintaining oral health.

 Impacted Wisdom Teeth: What You Need to Know